Jim Morrison: 1965–1971: The Doors

 Morrison and Manzarek, who had met months earlier as cinematography students, were the first members of the Doors, forming the group during that summer.
-Manzarek narrated the story that he was lying on Venice Beach one day when he coincidentally encountered Morrison.
+Manzarek recalled that he was lying on Venice Beach one day when he coincidentally encountered Morrison.
 He was impressed with Morrison's poetic lyrics, claiming that they were "rock group" material.
 Subsequently, guitarist Robby Krieger and drummer John Densmore joined.
 All three musicians shared a common interest in the Maharishi Mahesh Yogi's meditation practices at the time, attending scheduled classes, but Morrison was not involved in these series of classes.

 Morrison was inspired to name the band after the title of Aldous Huxley's book The Doors of Perception (a reference to the unlocking of doors of perception through psychedelic drug use).
 Huxley's own concept was based on a quotation from William Blake's The Marriage of Heaven and Hell, in which Blake wrote: "If the doors of perception were cleansed, everything would appear to man as it is, infinite."

 Although Morrison was known as the lyricist of the group, Krieger also made lyrical contributions, writing or co-writing some of the group's biggest hits, including "Light My Fire", "Love Me Two Times", "Love Her Madly" and "Touch Me".
 On the other hand, Morrison, who did not write most songs using an instrument, would come up with vocal melodies for his own lyrics, with the other band members contributing chords and rhythm.
 Morrison did not play an instrument live (except for maracas and tambourine for most shows, and harmonica on a few occasions) or in the studio (excluding maracas, tambourine, handclaps, and whistling).
 However, he did play the grand piano on "Orange County Suite" and a Moog synthesizer on "Strange Days".